neroshop/neroshop/readme.md

 * pseudonymous economy (sellers are only identified by their usernames and trusted based on their reputation)
 * no registration required (for buyers only)
 * no KYC or AML
+* no listing fees
+* no sales tax (transaction fees will be paid to miners in place of sales tax.
+I mean, this is crypto LOL)
-* no listing fees (except for miner transaction fees and shipping costs)
+* no other fees (except for miner transaction fees and shipping costs)
 * buy and sell products with monero (and possibly other private by default crypto in the near future)
 * automatic subaddress generator (a unique monero address is generated from seller's account each time a buyer places an order)
 * address watcher that tracks incoming txs and notifies both the user and seller